 The Kaiser-Nelson Steel & Salvage Corporation, which had contracted for the work, donated the historic lighthouse to the South Street Seaport Museum.With a $200,000 donation from the Exxon Corporation, the lighthouse was erected on a concrete plinth in a park at Pearl Street in May 1976.

 The lighthouse looks somewhat out of place today, its green lantern is dark and the time-ball no longer falls at noon.
 But tourists and New Yorkers alike pause occasionally to read the bronze plaque there and realize its original purpose.

 As The Lookout magazine said in 1913, “in a busy, careless city the average person so soon forgets."

-LEGAL NOTICE: Your pledge to support the refurbishment of the Titanic Memorial Lighthouse is NON-LEGALLY BINDING as no consideration if offered in return for the promise of a pledged donation.
-Upon receiving a pledge your name will be added to the HONOR ROLL.
-You will be invited to attend the proposed unveiling on the 110th anniversary, April 15, 2022.
-Your support brings us one step closer to raising the lighthouse in memory of all aboard the RMS Titanic.
+Legal Notice: Your pledge to support the refurbishment of the Titanic Memorial Lighthouse is non-legally binding as no consideration is offered in return for the promise of a pledged donation.
+Upon receiving a pledge your name will be added to the Honor Roll.
+Your support brings us one step closer to restoring the lighthouse in memory of all aboard the RMS Titanic.
 FOTLR is not a 501(c)3 and donations are not tax deductible.